Skip to Content

 You can also make sunburn relief cubes with aloe vera.
 Just fill an empty ice cube tray with aloe vera liquid.
 Then place in the freezer until solid.

-Also, if you can’t get your hands on an aloe vera plant, many pharmacies and stores also sell packaged aloe vera gel.
+Also, if you can’t get your hands on an aloe vera plant, many pharmacies and stores sell packaged aloe vera gel.

 coconut oil